Bernard2030/instagramphotoapp/README.md

-## bengallery
+## instagramphotosapp
-Is an application that allows users to  view different photos, click on a single photo and view its details, search for different categories of photos, copy link of the photo and also view based on location.
+Is an application that allows users to  users to sign in, upload pictures see profile, follow other users like and commment on photos.
 ## Author
 Bernard Opiyo